avaniishh123/COE-Internship-DL-Project/README.md

 ## 🏗️ Architecture Explanation (Domain-Adaptive Polyp Segmentation)

-Below is a **clean, professional, GitHub-README–ready explanation** written **strictly with respect to the architecture diagram** you shared.
-This is the kind of explanation reviewers, interviewers, and recruiters expect.

-You can paste this **directly under the Architecture section** in your README.

----

-## 🏗️ Architecture Explanation (Domain-Adaptive Polyp Segmentation)

 The proposed architecture follows a **Domain-Adversarial Neural Network (DANN)** framework built on top of **DeepLabV3**, enabling **robust polyp segmentation across different endoscopy devices**.

 The model operates in **two phases**: **Training** and **Inference**, as illustrated in the diagram.